Owstonia: Characteristics

 Owstonia bandfishes differ from the two genera in the subfamily Cepolinae by being less elongate, having only 27-33 vertebrae and 19-26 soft rays in their dorsal fin.
 Their dorsal and anal fins not attached to the lanceoloate caudal fin.
 They vary in maximum total length from 5.4 cm in O. nalani to 52 cm in O. weberi.

-Distribution, habitat and habitat
+Distribution and habitat

 Owstonia bandfishes are found in the Indo-Pacific region from the eastern coast of Africa as far east as Hawaii.
 They are found in deep water.
 Unlike the Cepoline bandfishes the fishes in Owstonia are not, other than one species, burrowers in soft substrates.
 They are found over rocky substrates swimming close to the bottom particularly on the upper continental slope, around atolls or oceanic fragments of crust.
 The exception is O. taeniosoma which has a more elongated body than its congeners and is found over sand or mud bottoms on the continental shelf.